Trauma and Complex Trauma Disorder By Prof Jayashri Kulkarni

 SNRI’s can create a sort of jarring with the nor-adrenergic effects and the agitation can be quite significant for these patients.

-- Prof. Kulkarni discusses further treatment options such as psychotherapy, education, support for family and friends and ‘re-training’ about relationship and suicidal thoughts.
+- Prof. Kulkarni discusses further treatment options such as psychotherapy, education, support for family and friends and ‘re-training’ about the relationship and suicidal thoughts.

 Prevention of abuse is clearly something our community needs to get behind.